1942 medium tank (Romania): History

 British historian Mark Axworthy states that the Romanians had planned to locally produce the Soviet T-34 with some gun technology changes incorporated from the German Panzer IV, and that wartime leader Ion Antonescu himself proposed this vehicle.
-However, an original Romanian medium tank was also proposed, whose characteristics were partially comparable to those of the aforementioned Soviet and German tanks: Its planned weight was of 16-18 tonnes; it would have been able to reach 50 km/h; the crew would have consisted of four members; the main gun was to have a caliber of 50 mm or higher; secondary armament would have consisted of one or two machine guns; the armor was to be 40-60 mm thick; and the height of 2 m or less.
+However, an original Romanian medium tank was also proposed, whose characteristics were partially comparable to those of the aforementioned Soviet and German tanks: Its planned weight was of 16-18 tonnes; it should have been able to reach 50 km/h; the crew would have consisted of four members; the main gun was to have a caliber of 50 mm or higher; secondary armament would have consisted of one or two machine guns; its armor was to be 40-60 mm thick; and its height of 2 m or less.

 The tank never went beyond the proposal stage.
-Instead, a number of tank destroyers were produced by Romania: the Mareșal, TACAM T-60, TACAM R-2 and VDC R35.
+Instead, a number of tank destroyers were produced in Romania: the Mareșal, TACAM T-60, TACAM R-2 and VDC R35.
 According to Mark Axworthy, this was because of the Romanian industry not being able to produce a medium tank of such characteristics.
 The idea of producing a medium tank, however, was not at all a new concept in Romania.
 The first such proposal came in 1926 as an offer by the Reșița works to produce a British Vickers tank under license, weighing 10.5 tonnes and reaching 24 km/h (which indicates it was the Medium Mk.
 I).
 Later, in 1934, a study stated that "the production of a medium tank at the Reșița works is not out of question".
 During World War II, in 1940, Romania applied to Germany for a license to build a local version of the Škoda T-21 tank in 216 examples; this planned vehicle was designated R-3.
 Germany refused to provide the license, since Romania was not yet part of the Axis.
 Then, in May 1942, Germany again refused a Romanian request to locally build the Škoda T-23, since it would have required importing armor plate from the Škoda Works.
 Both of those Škoda tanks were in some ways similar to the 1942 medium tank project – they had weaker armor and armament, however.

-The suggested weight of 16-18 tonnes seems to be very reduced for a tank of such characteristics.
-It is possible that it would have been heavier, had it been produced, or that it would have been small in dimensions (as was the Mareșal tank destroyer, developed in parallel, which stood at only 1.54 m tall).
-The proposed gun could have been a 50 mm one taken from inoperable Panzer IIIs, which were used in the Romanian army; since higher calibers were also considered, it is possible that the 75 mm Reșița M1943, the 76 mm ZiS-3 or the 76 mm F-22 guns (all of which were used on the above-mentioned Romanian tank destroyers) would have been considered for use.